CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 To configure data collection:
 - Set the sampling interval in microseconds.
 You can specify a value between 100 and 12750.
 The value must be a multiple of 50.
 The default value is 5000 microseconds (30 seconds).
 - Set the egress queue priorities (traffic class 0-15).
+The `standard` profile setting is 3.
 - Specify the type of data you want to collect (transferred bytes, received bytes, and traffic class occupancy).
+The `standard` profile collects all transferred bytes, received bytes, and traffic class occupancy.

 {{%notice note%}}
-Use commas (no spaces) to separate the list of counter types you want to collect and the list of traffic classes.
-For example, to collect all counter types, specify `tx-byte,rx-byte,tc-occupancy`.
-To set traffic class 1, 3, and 6, specify `1,3,6`.
+Use commas (no spaces) to separate the list of traffic classes.
+For example, to set traffic class 1, 3, and 6, specify `1,3,6`.
 {{%/notice%}}

 {{< tabs "TabID26 ">}}